-Staff does not recommend approval of this petition in its current form, due to issues related to land use and site and building design.
+Staff does not recommend approval of this petition in the current form

 Plan Consistency

 The petition is consistent with the following policies of the Blue Line Extension Transit Station Area Plan, which:

 - Encourages a mixture of housing types, including workforce and affordable housing. - Encourages the reuse of historic or architecturally significant structures.